ministryofjustice/prisoner-offender-search/README.md

 ```
 So long as the index is being populated and the ` "index-queue-backlog"` figure is decreasing after some time (e.g. 10 minutes) it demonstrates the application is working.

-Check the health endpoint to show the Index DLQ is not building up with errors e.g: `https://prisoner-search-dev.hmpps.service.justice.gov.uk/health`
+Check the health endpoint to show the Index DLQ is not building up with errors (e.g. `https://prisoner-search-dev.hmpps.service.justice.gov.uk/health`):

 ```
     "indexQueueHealth": {